dariuskul/interview/README.md

-# Interview task Password Health
+# Interview task User management

 ## How to start
 * create a GitHub project from the template by clicking `Use this template` and filling the information required